egberts/egberts.github.io-src/content/articles/wireguard.md

 #[WireGuardPeer]
 ## Public key of other peer, used ffor secure authorization between them
 PublicKey=SERVER_S_PUBLIC_KEY_ENDING_WITH_EQUAL_SYMBOL
-## a list of comma-separated IP addresses that should be routed through this peer
+## a list of comma-separated IP addresses that should route through this peer
 #AllowedIPs=10.91.0.2
 ## Endpoint is where to find the peer.
 Once other peer sends an authenticated
-## packet, this will be updated to the correct address, but it is still
+## packet, this will update to the correct address, but still
-## required ffor an initial meeting point
+## require for an initial meeting point
 # Endpoint=your-vpn.example.tld:51001
 ```